The-Bioinformatics-Group/Pseudomonas_RNA_seq/README.md

 * Results

+18,99% (de_novo_2) and 19,10 (ref_1) didn't align.
+This is quite much but not a big problem overall.

+5,37% (de_novo_2) and 6,3% (ref_1) aligned 1 time.
+This is very low.
+Would have expected about 80-90%.

+75,64% (de_novo_2) and 74,60% (ref_1) aligned more than 1 time.
+This is very high and not possible.
+One possible reason might be that there are a lot of fragments that are interpreted as genes.
+There also might be regions with low read coverage so that one gene gets split by Trinity into two genes.
+This also explaines the high number of genes and isoforms.

 ### BUSCO

 * Description

+See /Quality_evaluation

 * Results

+Read more about how BUSCO works for the written thesis.
+The groups of genes, which are choosen by BUSCO because they are present in at least 90% of all bacterial species are mainly reported as missing or duplicated by Busco.
+How does BUSCO decides if a gene is reported as duplicated?
+If there are fragments, they shouldn't map over the entire gene and therefore not be reported as duplicates but maybe this is the case?
+Why are there so many genes missing?
+This could be explained by regions of low coverage that genes get splited into several genes.

 ### Contif Nx and ExNy Statistics

 * Description

+See /Quality_evaluation

 * Results

+N50 doesn't say much about the quality of a transcriptome assembly because of the high number of transcripts which may be lowly expressed.
+Ex90N50, which is limited to the top mostly highly expressed transcripts that represent 90% of the total normalized expression data is a better indicator for a good transcriptome! assembly.
+Need to finish abundance estimation for this before.

+### Result of the quality check of the first assembly.

+First do the reference based assembly again but use the gene models instead the contig models or the genome models.
+This should solve the problem of low coverage regions (which might be caused by lowly expressed genes).
+Question: But one gene should be expressed at one level so it is kind of unlikely that there a low coverage regions inside a gene?
+But I'm not sure.

+Than compare the new assembly to the two old ones.
+Does it solve some problems?

+Then use Uclust to cluster the assemblies and compare the results.

 # Abundance estimation: Remapping of raw reads to get read counts